AdobeXD/plugin-samples/selection.md

 <a name="selection+editContext"></a>

 ### selection.editContext : <code>\![SceneNode](scenegraph.md#SceneNode)</code>
 The context in which selection and edit operations must occur.
-If the user hasn't drilled into any container node, this value is thedocument root, and its scope includes all immediate children of the pasteboard (including Artboards), *and* all immediate children ofall those Artboards.
+If the user hasn't drilled into any container node, this value is the document root, and its scope includes all immediate children of the pasteboard (including Artboards), *and* all immediate children of all those Artboards.

 **Kind**: instance property of [<code>selection</code>](#selection)
 **Read only**: true